Flooring Calculator

 Calculate and review

-Press Calculate to see room area, total material including waste, boxes, and total cost.
+Select Calculate to see total room area, material including waste, boxes, and total cost.

 Guide